Kevin-Sim/SET09623/labs/lab04/README.md

 ### Assigning Story Points

-In the notes for [Lecture 2](../../lectures/lecture02) we looked at how we assign points to tasks.
+In the notes for [Unit 01b](../../units/unit01/unit01b.md) we looked at how we assign points to tasks.
 It is all about estimating the size of a task against other tasks.
 Zube lets us assign story points to tasks.
 To do so, **Click** on a **task card** on the Kanban board.
 This will open the task details window:

 ![Zube Task Details](img/zube-points.png)